rizac/eGSIM/README.md

 while requiring a steeper learning curve to directly call core functions, allows local execution on the CPU with greater control over optimization.

-The core functionalities of eGSIM are in strong motion modeler toolkit (`smtk`) package, which you can import in your code as any Python package (`from egsim.smtk import ...`).

 **For usage in your code after installation, , see the [Library functions reference](LIBRARY_FUNCTION_REFERENCE.md)**